The Journal of John Long III

 put it into the hearts of God's people to give to the support of them who

 ministered in Spiritual things."
-He is shown on the 1905 Workers List as entering in the work in 1899 and he was excommunicated from it in 1907 by Wm Irvine.
+He is shown on the 1905 Workers List as entering in the work in 1899 and he was excommunicated from it in 1907 by Wm.
+Irvine.

 After he was excommunicated in 1907, John Long returned to his previous work distributing religious literature and conducting independent missions.
-He was working in northern and central Great Britain during 1908, during the first days of British Pentecostalism.
+He was working in northern and central Great Britain during 1908, during the first days of British Pentecostalism and converted to it.
 Back in Ireland, he eventually became an early preacher with the Elim Evangelical Band, the spark which produced the Irish Pentecostal movement, and played an important role in its initial development.
-In late December 1919, his resignation from Elim was accepted.
-He spent much of his remaining life traveling throughout the British Isles, often on bicycle, as an independent, unsectarian, itinerant evangelist, well-known in early Pentecostal circles.
+"He cut an idiosyncratic figure in Pentecostal circles, familiar to many of the leading figures of the movement."
+In late December 1919, he resigned from Elim Band stating that "he preferred to be free from a membership in the Band, believing that he was acting in accordance with the leading of God."
+He resumed an independent, itinerant ministry similar to the Go Preachers, but this time pursued with pentecostal sympathies.
+He spent much of his remaining life traveling throughout the UK and Ireland, often on bicycle, as an unsectarian, itinerant evangelist, well-known in early Pentecostal circles.

 John Long made another copy of his Journal in 1920 and left the original with

-Long's Journal, April, 1923).
-The author visited Mr. John Long IV
+Long's Journal, April 1923).
+The author visited Mr. John Long

 in his home on July, 29, 2004, and personally inspected the two Journals written